University of Connecticut School of Law, J.D., 2000, with honors

 Before co-founding Taboada Rochlin LLP (now Taboada Rochlin Govier LLP), Mr. Rochlin was a partner in Shipman & Goodwin’s Corporate Trust Practice Group and its Commercial Finance Group.
 For several years, he was a valuable finance and real estate attorney at international law firms Dechert LLP and Bingham McCutchen LLP (n/k/a Morgan Lewis).

 Beyond the practice of law, Mr. Rochlin is a photographer and handles assignments on behalf of Connecticut Food and Farm Magazine.
-He also volunteers his time as a photographer for the Judy Dworin project where he makes photographs in jails throughout Connecticut for families with an incarcerated family member.

 Read what our clients have to say about Rich here